Philosophy Programs

 Philosophy Major

 The Philosophy Major consists in 11 courses (33 credit hours).
-Students are under no obligation to select a particular track; those who make no selection will automatically be assigned to Track 1.
-Students in any track must still complete all courses required for the major.
+Students are under no obligation to select a concentration; those who make no selection will automatically be assigned to General Philosophical Studies, which is our most flexible and varied path through the major.
+All students, regardless of concentration, must still complete all courses required for the major.
 Considering a double major?
 Philosophy is a great complement to many other majors.
 Talk with us for more information!

-Regardless of the track, philosophy majors are encouraged to engage in experiential learning opportunities in the major, including undergraduate research, study abroad, directed readings, internships, and thesis work.
+We encourage all of our majors to engage in experiential learning opportunities in the major, including undergraduate research, study abroad, directed readings, internships, and thesis work.

 Students in this track are free to select their 15 elective hours (five courses) from any courses offered by the program; they are encouraged, however, to include in their program of study courses identified by the different philosophy prefixes--PHH, PHI, PHM, and PHP.